You Own How Many?! – Coolest Collections From All Over New England

 Collections are fun(ish).

 I think most collections start uncomfortably.
 At first, you have a large amount of bottle caps, mugs, vintage stuff.
-You don't know WHY you are collecting the item.
+You don't know WHY you are collecting them.
 You also feel like a borderline hoarder.

-After collecting an item for 5, 10, 20 years, however, the collection becomes cool, and has value.
+However, after collecting an item for five, 10, 20 years, the collection becomes cool and has value.

 There is always that awkward starting point.
 For me, I started collecting coasters when I was very young.
 You know, the cheap piece of cardboard that you put your beer, soda, or water on top of, so the tables at restaurants don't get ruined...yeah, I loved 'em.
 I thought they were so neat.

 I set out to find what other people collected in New Hampshire, and they did not disappoint.
-I cannot confirm if they are all from New Hampshire, so there may be some from surrounding states.
+I cannot confirm if these people are all from New Hampshire, so there may be some from surrounding states.
 That said, these are impressive.

 Enjoy the amazing collections of the people of New Hampshire.